mbof/hxsync/yaml.md

         - 72: PLEASURE
         - 1078: PLEASURE
         - 78A: PLEASURE       # 78A is the name of the 1078 channel on the HX870
-        - 1081: FogHorn-CCG   # Transmission on this channel triggers
+        - 1081: FogHorn-CCG   # Transmitting five times on this channel triggers
-                              # the Marina del Rey fog horn.
+                              # fog horn via the MRASS system where supported
         - 81A: FogHorn-CCG    # 81A is the name of the 1081 channel on the HX870

       scrambler: